Minting eTSLA: Click to Confirmation

 First: she asks for a price

 Most exchanges you've used run an order book - a public ladder of resting bids and asks where your order matches against whatever's sitting there.
-Own doesn't work that way.
-Instead it uses RFQ, short for request for quote: rather than hunting through a book, Maya simply asks a dealer, "What's your price for this?" and gets a single answer back.
+Own's cash market doesn't work that way.
+It uses RFQ, short for request for quote: rather than hunting through a book, Maya simply asks a dealer, "What's your price for this?" and gets a single answer back.

-While Maya is just looking at the screen, the app is quietly polling the Market Maker for an indicative price - a display-only number, "here's roughly where eTSLA is trading."
+While Maya is just looking at the screen, the app is quietly polling for an indicative price - a display-only number, "here's roughly where eTSLA is trading."
 It's a preview, not a promise.
 Nothing is committed yet.

 Then: a firm, signed quote

 The moment Maya clicks Buy, the app sends a real request: this exact user wants to mint this exact amount of eTSLA.
-The Market Maker prices it off the agreed market price (that's the Oracle's job, coming up in Chapter 5), adds its small spread, and sends back a firm quote.
+The maker prices it off the agreed market price (that's the Oracle's number, coming up in Chapter 5), adds its small spread, and sends back a firm quote.

 "Firm" is the key word.
-This isn't a preview anymore - it's a price the Market Maker commits to.
-To make that commitment binding, the maker wraps the quote's exact terms (who's trading, which asset, mint or redeem, how much, the price, and an expiry) and signs it with its private key - a cryptographic seal that anyone can later verify came from the maker and that nothing inside was altered.
+This isn't a preview anymore - it's a price the maker commits to.
+To make that commitment binding, the maker wraps the quote's exact terms - who's trading, which asset, mint or redeem, how much, the price, a unique quote ID, and an expiry - and signs it with its private key: a cryptographic seal anyone can later verify came from the maker, covering terms that can't be altered.

-• It expires fast - about 15 seconds.
+- It expires fast.
 Prices move, and the maker won't be held to a stale number.
-If Maya dawdles, the quote dies and she simply asks for a fresh one.
+If Maya dawdles past the expiry (a matter of seconds), the quote dies and she simply asks for a fresh one.

-• It can only be used once.
+- It can only be used once.
 The quote carries a unique ID, and the system remembers IDs it has already settled.
-Try to submit the same signed quote twice and the second attempt is rejected.
+Submit the same signed quote twice and the second attempt is rejected.

 Then: she settles it onchain

-Now Maya submits the signed quote to the protocol's settlement contract herself.
-(If this is her first mint, her wallet first does a one-time USDC approval; after that, straight to the trade.)
+Now Maya submits the signed quote to the protocol's settlement contract - the Market - herself.
+(If this is her first mint, her wallet does a one-time USDC approval; after that, straight to the trade.)

-If every check passes, settlement happens atomically: in one single transaction, the contract pulls Maya's USDC and routes it to the maker, and mints brand-new eTSLA straight into her wallet.
+If every check passes, settlement happens atomically: in one single transaction, the contract routes Maya's USDC to the maker's settlement wallet and mints brand-new eTSLA straight into her own.
 There's no in-between state where her money is gone but her tokens haven't arrived.
 Either the whole thing happens at once, or none of it does and she keeps her USDC.

 │ │ │